 And So It Begins:

 At this point, my midwife group starts to talk induction.
-An appointment is made for an induction the coming weekend when I will be at 41 weeks.
-My midwife recommended induction at 41 weeks instead of 42 weeks as she said it would increase my chances of a cesarian.
-(I’d rather not be cut open if possible).
-Wanting to try to get this labor started as naturally as possible, meaning no hardcore drugs or intervention at the hospital, I gave my doula a call.
-She recommended a combination of options we will try to induce labor naturally.
+An appointment is made for an induction the upcoming weekend.
+Wanting to try to get this labor started as naturally as possible, meaning no hardcore drugs or intervention at the hospital, I tried all the thing.
+Here is what I tried and my experience with them.

 Tips to Try and Induce Labor Naturally